karatelabs/karate/README.md

 """
 * assert dateStringToLong("2016-12-24T03:39:21.081+0000") == 1482550761081
 ```

+> More examples of Java interop and how to invoke custom code can be found in the section on [Calling Java](#calling-java).

 Any JavaScript function in Karate has a variable called [`karate`](#the-karate-object) injected into the runtime, which provides some utility functions, for e.g. logging.